jacebenson/cedar/docs/docs/authentication.md

 # Authentication

-Redwood has integrated auth end to end, from the web side to the api side.
+Cedar has integrated auth end to end, from the web side to the api side.
 On the web side, the router can protect pages via the `PrivateSet` component, and even restrict access at the role-level.
 And if you'd prefer to work with the primitives, the `useAuth` hook exposes all the pieces to build the experience you want.